 Write down your goals

-Once you have a good weekly goal using the SMART framework, you must write it down.
+Once you have a good weekly plan using the SMART goals framework, you must write it down.

 It’s got to do with your brain’s science.